theCreedo/Personal-Website/README.md

 **Day 4:** Attempted to work on css by adding a background photo of my face that stays stagnant while I scrolled.
 Ended up filling the whole webpage with my forehead.
 I ended up botching that idea.

+**Day 5:** Added several additional css elements.
+Changed the color of the fonts and attempted to add borders to quotes.
+Also implemented text-decoration, but it really just looks like a mess right now.
+Need to format quotes to stay inside of the border, or have the border stay around the quotes.

 ### 30-Day Project Folders
 * **Eric Lee** - [Github Website](https://github.com/theCreedo/theCreedo.github.io)